mvysny/mvysny.github.io/_posts/2022-5-13-mvc-mvp-mvvm-no-thanks.md

 ## MVx: Conclusion

-It's an anti-pattern, ignore it.
+It's an anti-pattern, fuck it.
 If you're using a component-oriented framework such as Vaadin, there's something better: components.

-## Component-Oriented Programming
+# Component-Oriented Programming

 If you ever used a component-oriented framework such as Java's Swing or Vaadin, then you're familiar with components such as buttons and checkboxes.
 It goes like this: